 In another episode, a church carnival has a mirror that shows what you'd look like in Hell.
 When Lisa looks into it, she sees herself and ragged clothes being eaten at by flames.
 When Mr. Burns looks into it, he sees himself dressed as a king and eating a human head.
 "Excellent!"

 Treehouse of Horror IV features Ned Flanders as Satan (explaining "Always the one you least suspect") who manages to get Homer to sell him his soul for a doughnut.
 Though Homer is able to wrangle out of this before an infernal court trial he still is consigned to hell for a day.
-Hell is played dead straight as a place of suffering and torment, but an attempt at Ironic Hell backfires as Homer is fed all the doughnuts in the world in an attempt to drive him mad; it fails and Homer just keeps asking for more.
+Hell is played dead straight as a place of suffering and torment, but an attempt at Ironic Hell backfires as Homer is fed all the doughnuts in the world in an attempt to drive him mad; it fails as, much to the annoyance and bewilderment of the demon "torturing" him, Homer genuinely enjoys the experience and keeps asking for more donuts.

 Hell is completely inconsistent in South Park.
 Sometimes it'll be a place of suffering and torment, and sometimes we'll drop in on Satan throwing a luau of the damned and people having a decent time(except for the occasional demon mauling).
 What is somewhat consistent (or at least given the occasional Continuity Nod), though, is that it contains everyone who isn't a Mormon.
 From what they've shown, Heaven seems like a pretty boring and annoying place filled with stereotypical Mormons.